Organization and Nature of Business

 The consolidated financial statements of the Company include the accounts of ETI and IPR as of March 14, 2012; Aviva as of April 2, 2013; and WeHealAnimals as of November 16, 2013.
 All significant intercompany accounts and transactions are eliminated in consolidation.

-Basic and Diluted Income (Loss) per Share
+Net Income (Loss) per Share

 Recently Issued Accounting Pronouncements